RevenueCat/react-native-purchases/TROUBLESHOOTING.md

 # Troubleshooting?
 The combination of npm, Android Studio, and Xcode seem to be pretty fragile.
-I've developed some "methods" to fix what seem like mostly IDE bugs.
+Here are some "methods" to fix what seem like mostly IDE bugs.

 ## Android